tirthvpatel204/Cash-Intelligence-Navigator/README.md

 * Budget
 * Budget utilization
 * Category spending

-The application can generate understandable comparisons such as:

-> Expenses increased compared with the previous month.

-> Food spending increased compared with the selected comparison period.

-> Monthly income decreased compared with the selected month.

-Percentage changes are calculated dynamically from database data.
+* Percentage changes

----
+This helps users understand how their financial activity changes over time.

-## 🧠 Smart Spending Insights
+### 🧠 Smart Spending Insights

-The application analyzes financial records and generates understandable insights based on actual calculations.
+The application generates data-driven insights based on actual transactions.

-Examples include:
+Examples:

-* Your highest spending category
+* Highest spending category
-* Changes in expenses compared with another month
+* Changes in monthly expenses
-* Current budget utilization
+* Budget utilization
 * Monthly savings
 * Spending trends
-* Most frequently used payment method
+* Most-used payment method
-* Average daily spending
+* Average daily expense

-The insights are **explainable and data-driven** rather than random messages.
+Insights are generated from explainable calculations rather than random or static information.

-> ⚠️ These insights are intended for personal tracking and educational purposes and should not be considered professional financial advice.
+> **Note:** These insights are for personal tracking and educational purposes and are not professional financial advice.

----

-## ❤️ Financial Health Score
+### ❤️ Financial Health Score

-The application provides an easy-to-understand **Financial Health Score from 0–100**.

-Example:

-**78 / 100 — Good**

-The score can consider explainable factors such as:
+A **0–100 Financial Health Score** is calculated using explainable factors such as:

 * Savings rate
 * Budget utilization